 2. If It’s Legal, It’s Ethical

 Former Valeant CEO Michael Pearson testified to a Senate committee hearing he regretted that he pursued acquisitions where the rationale for the deal rested on increased prices of the medicine.
 It wasn’t illegal, but the public didn’t like it.
-Valeant stock took a nose dive and the company had to change their name to shed the scandal.
+Valeant stock took a nose dive and the company had to change its name to shed the scandal.

 The law is enforced by the state or federal government with penalties for violations but ethics is far broader than the law.
 Ethics and integrity imply good conduct as determined by the values and customs of society.
 Our moral codes of behavior inform us when we’ve crossed the line—lying, betrayal, nepotism.
 These behavior are wrong, but they are not illegal.